Last updated: 10 October 2017

 - where the BCA is placed in the management structure of its parent organisation (if applicable)

-- other BCAs, accredited organisations or contractors performing building control functions on its behalf
+- any relationships the authority has with external organisations ie other BCAs, accredited organisations or contractors performing building control functions on its behalf

 - lines of accountability for employees and contractors